Lammy8/lammy8/README.md

 ### Hi there 👋
-I'm a second year uni student, studying a dual degree of Engineering and IT!
+I'm a third year uni student, studying a dual degree of Engineering and IT!
 Looking at Software Eng and Cyber Security.
 Currently grinding assignemnts, ......woo!!

 <!--